Rituals cause Conflict in the Early Church

 Jerusalem, at this time, was still the center of the Christian movement and the apostles and elders were there.
 So Paul brought his case of rituals being required for salvation to the Jerusalem Council.
 Given that Christianity has its roots in Jewish history and customs, it is understandable that the church had to grapple with this issue as it transitioned from Old Testament Covenant to the New Testament Covenant.
 Isn’t the same true in our churches today.
 When make traditions and rituals and then attempt to change them, churches will split over them.

-Peter addresses the conflict
+Peter addresses the conflict over rituals

 After “much dispute,” Peter stood up and presented the Council with four truths: